 To learn more about real estate crowdfunding, download your free eBook today and receive the tips, insights, and market trends that can help you make the most out of your investments.

 In Europe, financial and regulatory barriers for entry have historically been much lower than they are in the United States, and thus real estate crowdfunding has seen a meteoric rise in the region.

-Any crowdfunding platform operator will be able to apply for a license form "European Enterprise Crowdfunding Service Provider" (ECSP)
+- Any crowdfunding platform operator will be able to apply for a license from the "European Enterprise Crowdfunding Service Provider" (ECSP)

-A prospective crowdfunding platform will need to request authorisation from the national competent authority of the member state in which it is established
+- A prospective crowdfunding platform will need to request authorization from the national competent authority of the member state in which it is established

 Countries across Europe have seen a rapid expansion of the number of REC platforms.
 By 2020, the number of platforms in each country skyrocketed, reaching a total of 37 in the UK, 19 in France, and 13 in Spain, with other countries also experiencing massive growth.

 The most active period for new platforms entering the market in Europe was between 2014 - 2017.
 2020 saw a slowdown of new platforms entering the market, likely due to the global pandemic and its effect across industries.

 Despite the damage to European economies from lockdowns and restrictions, the future of real estate crowdfunding is looking bright.
 The industry is expected to expand massively in the near future.
 Real estate will be one of the prime beneficiaries as it is already one of the fastest-growing fields in crowdfunding with investing demand for property expected to rise once the pandemic has been overcome.
 Further regulations and oversight will help strengthen the trust in these particular types of investments.